AnaNeri/RestAPIserver/app/report/technical_report.md

 ## Detection Methods

 - **Regex-based Detection:** Used for numbers and simple patterns.
-This method is efficient but limited by capitalization and pattern complexity.
+This method is efficient but limited by pattern complexity.
 - **NLP-based Detection:** Utilizes spaCy models for named entity recognition (NER), which is more robust for names and other entities affected by capitalization and context.
 Due to the nature of this project, small/light spaCy models were selected, but heavier models are recommended to improve performance in production.

 ### Language Support